-This wasn’t Slytherin necromancy, or the result of the rattlesnake making a pact with the Snake Devil.
-It’s actually a weird physical property of snakes that those in the know will warn you about, but many people remain ignorant of.
-Since the snake’s metabolism is much slower than that of a human, its various organs can survive beheading for quite some time.
-And since it has just been attacked, the snake will be pissed.
+This wasn't Slytherin necromancy, or the result of the rattlesnake making a pact with the Snake Devil.
+It's actually a weird physical property of snakes that those in the know will warn you about, but many people remain ignorant of.
+Since a snake's metabolism is much slower than that of a human, its various organs can survive beheading for quite some time.
+And when it has just been attacked, the snake will be pissed.
 So when Shovel Guy grabbed the head, it was still very much alive -- and angry as all hell.
 It chomped into his hand and discharged every drop of venom it had, in a desperate (though slightly misguided) attempt to survive.

 If you find one of these in your yard, just pack your stuff and move.